Kazma Sakamoto: Kaientai Dojo (2003–2011)

-In the beginning of 2008, Kazma teamed up with Taishi Takizawa and lost in the first round of the KAIENTAI DOJO Tag League 2008.
-With this loss Kazma teamed up with Yuji Hino to take part in the same tournament and reached the final before being eliminated by Kengo Mashimo and Madoka.
+In the beginning of 2008, Kazma teamed up with Takizawa and lost in the first round of the Kaientai Dojo Tag League 2008.
+With this loss Kazma teamed up with Yuji Hino to take part in the same tournament and reached the final before being eliminated by Mashimo and Madoka.
 After the tournament, Kazma joined the stable OMEGA and for most of the first part of 2008 teamed up with members of OMEGA to take part in tag team matches against rivals Handsome and Slum.
-On 20 June 2008, Kazma and MIYAWAKI defeated Handsome members, JOE and Taka Michinoku, for the Strongest-K Championship.
-After winning the championships, Kazma participated in the STRONGEST-K Tournament 2008 and in the first round, Michinoku would get his revenge by knocking Kazma out of the competition.
-In August, Kazma and MIYAWAKI lost the tag team championship to the former champions.
-He would eventually leave the stable to form a new one with former Kinnotou member, Kengo Masimo.
+On 20 June 2008, Kazma and Miyawaki defeated Handsome members, Joe and Michinoku, for the Strongest-K Championship.
+After winning the championships, Kazma participated in the Strongest-K Tournament 2008 and in the first round, Michinoku would get his revenge by knocking Kazma out of the competition.
+In August, Kazma and Miyawaki lost the tag team championship to the former champions.
+He would eventually leave the stable to form a new one with former Kinnotou member, Mashimo.

-Along with Kazma and Kengo Masimo, Kaji Yamato, Daigoro Kashiwa and Hiro Tonai were also part of Monster Plant.
+Along with Kazma and Mashimo, Kaji Yamato, Daigoro Kashiwa and Hiro Tonai were also part of Monster Plant.
 For most of 2009, Kazma would take on members of other stables and factions in both singles and tag team match ups.
-In the STRONGEST-K Tournament 2009 he would lose to Daigoro Kashiwa in the semifinals.
-Kazma would take part in two tournaments in quick succession, the first being a one-day three-way tournament, which was won by Yuji Hino, and Strongest-K Tournament 2009, where he was eliminated by Kashiwa in the semifinals.
-On 17 October 2009, Kazma would finally defeated Taka Michinoku to become Strongest-K Champion.
-He went on to team up with Tonai in the KAIENTAI DOJO Tag League 2010 and earned four points which two other teams in block A had also and therefore took part in a decision three-way won by Shiori Asahi and Yuji Hino.
-Throughout 2009 and 2010 Kazma would defend his championship on multiple occasions and always retaining it until 15 August 2010, where he lost it to Yuji Hino.
+In the Strongest-K Tournament 2009 he would lose to Daigoro Kashiwa in the semifinals.
+Kazma would take part in two tournaments in quick succession, the first being a one-day three-way tournament, which was won by Hino, and Strongest-K Tournament 2009, where he was eliminated by Kashiwa in the semifinals.
+On 17 October 2009, Kazma finally defeated Michinoku to become Strongest-K Champion.
+He went on to team up with Tonai in the Kaientai Dojo Tag League 2010 and earned four points which two other teams in block A had also and therefore took part in a decision three-way won by Asahi and Hino.
+Throughout 2009 and 2010 Kazma would defend his championship on multiple occasions and always retaining it until 15 August 2010, where he lost it to Hino.
 With the loss of his title Monster Plant would disintegrate, leaving Kazma on his own.

 With no stable or faction Kazma would be alone and his prospects would suffer as a result.
 Throughout 2011, Kazma had multiple opportunities to become a champion or the number one contender and lost all of them.
-Kazma and HARASHIMA would lose to Hiroki & Kengo Mashimo for the Strongest-K Tag Team Championship.
+Kazma and Harashima would lose to Hiroki and Mashimo for the Strongest-K Tag Team Championship.
 Kazma also lost his rematch for the Strongest-K Championship.
 In the summer of 2011, he participated in number one contendership for the Strongest-K Championship in battle royals and other types of match ups.
 In the Strongest-K tournament Kazma would gain a total of six points in block B which was not enough to progress to the semifinals.
-Kazma's last match for Kaientai Dojo came on 10 September 2011, he teamed with Shiori Asahi and lost to Hiro Tonai and Taishi Takizawa.
+Kazma's last match for Kaientai Dojo came on 10 September 2011, he teamed with Asahi and lost to Tonai and Takizawa.